-I like Skyscanner, both the app and the website because it includes not only the big airlines but budget ones like Air Asia or Southwest.
-I didn’t know about the company until I was traveling through Asia when another traveler at my guesthouse told me about it.
-Skyscanner has flexible options that show you the best prices over a course of a month or even year, helping you find the best deals.
+Skyscanner has flexible options that show you the best prices over the course of a month or even year, helping you find the best deals.
 There’s an option called “search everywhere” which is cool because maybe there’s a destination that you didn’t think you’d go to but might because the price is right.
 The links let you book directly with the airline or travel agent so that you get the lowest price and no fees added.

 Hotel Tonight makes things easy by using your location and shows you a list of the day’s best hotels.
 Sometimes scenarios happen and you don’t have a hotel room booked.
 This is where Hotel Tonight is your friend.
 The hotel rooms available come from an inventory of last-minute rooms that would otherwise remain empty.
 A win for the hotels and win for your wallet!

 Download Hotel Tonight now (use my code ARTW to get a $35 discount off your first booking)